The Arts in Our Future

 “Playing Our Future” includes music programs for students at several locations.

-“Painting Our Future” (in editing phase) will offer perspectives of artists and educators on the value of empowerment for young artists.
+“Painting Our Future” offers perspectives of artists and educators on the value of empowerment for young artists.

 Written for Solving Sacramento and published by The Observer and Sacramento News & Review, 2024.